Combing operations on to flush out Maoists:Telangana DGP | Headlines

 Combing operations on to flush out Maoists:Telangana DGP

 Speaking to reporters after a meeting with senior police officials in K B Asifabad district, he said "We will nab the Maoists shortly and produce them before law."
 Reddy vowed to ensure that there was no Maoist activity in Adilabad, Asifabad, Nirmal and Mancherial districts, that constitute the erstwhile undivided Adilabad district.
-At a time when the government has taken up a lot of development and welfare programmes, Maoists are seeking to create terror and tension among Adivasis and also sow seeds of suspicion, he said.
+He said the Maoists are seeking to create terror and tension among Adivasis and also sow seeds of suspicion at a time when the government has taken up a lot of development and welfare programmes.

 Reddy warned that development and welfare programmes undertaken by the state government, particularly for the benefit of the Adivasis, would be hampered if Maoists were allowed to re-enter the district.
-"People should cooperate with the police and not provide shelter to the Maoists and ensure they do not re- establish base.
+"People should cooperate with police and not provide shelter to the Maoists and ensure they do not re-establish base.

 Development and welfare programmes will be hampered (if the Maoists re-enter)," the DGP said.
 Bhaskar, who hails from Adilabad district of Telangana, is allegedly involved in multiple offences and has gone underground for nearly 30 years.